elifesciences/elife-continuum-documentation/file_naming_spec.md

 - elife_00012.xml

-In the new naming scheme it would be convineine if we could do the following
+In the new naming scheme it would be convenience if we could do the following

 send them